 Originally developed for the U.S. military, which relied on the product's groundbreaking technology to save scores of soldiers' lives on the battlefields of Iraq and Afghanistan, QuikClot is now available to consumers at food, drug and mass retail outlets exclusively from Tender Corp., a leading developer of first aid products designed for active lifestyles.

-How It Works Developed by Z-Medica Corp., QuikClot Home is a mesh bag made of a porous fabric that contains tiny beads of a mineral called Zeolite.
+Developed by Z-Medica Corp., QuikClot Home is a mesh bag made of a porous fabric that contains tiny beads of a mineral called Zeolite.
 When QuikClot comes into contact with blood, the Zeolite acts as a molecular sieve, rapidly absorbing smaller water molecules from the blood.
 Only the larger platelets and clotting factor molecules remain in the wound in a highly concentrated form—a process that promotes extremely rapid natural clotting and prevents severe blood loss.
 When placed onto a wound, the QuikClot bag stops even venous and arterial bleeding in under five minutes.
 In contrast, conventional methods for stopping bleeding, such as applying direct pressure, can take between 10 minutes to 30 minutes to clot blood, but by that time it can be too late.

 QuikClot's FDA-approved low-heat formula is completely safe and biologically inert, so there's little chance of an allergic reaction occurring.
 And, unlike competing products, which often come in the form of loose granules, there's no risk of QuikClot scattering in windy conditions or becoming easily activated by rain or water.